CUCyber/cucyber.github.io/class/linux-intro/linux-intro.md

 #### GID

 * A group ID (GID) is a unique positive integer assigned by a Unix-like operating system to each group.
-* Valid group numbers are given in /etc/group, and in the GID field of /etc/passwd file.
+* Valid group numbers are given in "/etc/group", and in the GID field of "/etc/passwd" file.
+* For each UID added, there is a corresponding GID

+Note:
+There is a corresponding GID so that you can assign the group field of a file to only that user.

 #### Common UIDs